Five Value-Adding Ways Of Updating Your Home

 Now I’m no Alan Titchmarsh, but I do know that a house with flowers outside it looks a whole lot better than a house without them.

-Installing some flower boxes under your window, on the decking (if you have it) or on any railings around a front yard will undoubtedly add beauty and curb appeal to your home.
+Installing some flower boxes under your window, on the decking (if you have it) or on any railings around a front yard will undoubtedly add beauty and curb appeal to your home – just ask any letting agent and I’m sure they would say the same.

 This is not only a great way to change the aesthetic of your outside space, but it’s also an opportunity for you to add a personalised touch to it too.